When you feel like changing your medicine

 Naples JG, Handler SM, Maher RL, Schmader KE, Hanlon JT.
 Geriatric pharmacotherapy and polypharmacy.
 In: Fillit HM, Rockwood K, Young J, eds.
 Brocklehurst's Textbook of Geriatric Medicine and Gerontology.
 8th ed.
 Philadelphia, PA: Elsevier; 2017:chap 101.

 National Institute on Aging website.
-Safe use of medicines for older adults.
+Taking medicines safely as you age.